spring-projects/spring-data-examples/README.md

   in the IntelliJ plugins repository and as a [download](https://projectlombok.org/download) for Eclipse-based IDEs.

-You need Java 16 or newer to run and compile the examples.
+You need Java 16 or newer and Docker to run and compile the examples.
+Most examples start their database via Testcontainers unless stated otherwise.